paulallies/javascript_dependency_injection/readme.md

 module.exports = router;
 ```
-With the code above we manually needed to create and chain together the dependencies in order to produce a usecase object on which we run the execute command.
+With the code above, we manually needed to create and chain together the dependencies in order to produce a usecase object on which we run the execute command.

 We can simplify this process by using an IoC container.
 IoC container (a.k.a.
 DI Container) is a framework for implementing automatic dependency injection.
 It manages object creation, and also injects dependencies.
 Let's firstly create the container.